-- (G) Thanksgiving Day;
+- (H) Thanksgiving Day;

-- (H) The Friday after Thanksgiving;
+- (I) The Friday after Thanksgiving;

-- (I) Christmas Day on December 25;
+- (J) Christmas Day on December 25;

-- (J) Every day appointed by the Governor as a holiday.
+- (K) Every day appointed by the Governor as a holiday; and,

+- (L) Any day declared by the University President as a paid holiday.

 Section 2.
 Special Day(s).
 In addition to the holidays specified in this Article, full time employees shall receive eight (8) hours of paid leave.
 Part-time, seasonal and job share employees shall receive a prorated share of eight (8) hours of paid leave at their regular straight time rate of pay based upon the same percentage or fraction of month, as they are normally scheduled to work.